Rodgers says he’d have open mind if Packers ask him to rest

 Rodgers has played through a broken right thumb for Green Bay’s last seven games and left the Packers’ 40-33 loss at Philadelphia on Sunday with injured ribs.
 Rodgers, who turns 39 on Friday, has said he wants to keep playing as long as he’s able and the Packers remain in playoff contention.

 Rodgers also says he’s healthy enough to play Sunday when the Packers visit Chicago (3-9), although he might need to wear protective gear for his ribs.
-The Packers have beaten the Bears seven straight times, and Rodgers has completed 76.1% of his passes for 16 touchdowns with no interceptions in those games.
+The Packers have beaten the Bears seven straight times.
+Rodgers has completed 76.1% of his passes for 16 touchdowns with no interceptions in his last five meetings with the Bears.

 Rodgers wouldn’t specify whether any of his ribs were broken.